This site is not in any way associated with Vangelis or his management. This

 Reniers, Mark petrella, Kees Aerts, Joy van Heerwaarden, Paulo Oom,

-Peter Bier, Paolo Cadeddu, Diego Lugon, Richard Perdriau, Frans Cortenraad,
+Peter Dekker, Paolo Cadeddu, Diego Lugon, Richard Perdriau, Frans Cortenraad,

 Fergus Lalor, Anthony R. Novo, Kaposva'ri Zolta'n, Guillaume Latzko-Toth,